t-koshi/snack/README.md

 ### Mailer

 Slack sends confirmation emails to users that sign up for its site.
 I would also set up a mailer for password retrieval.

+### Multiple teams

+Only members of a team can be added to direct messages and can see a team's channels.